Fikri-Rouzan/matlab-exercises-part-2/README.md

 ## About

-MATLAB exercises on polynomial functions for the final exam of the Calculus 1 course.
+MATLAB exercises on polynomial functions for final exam of Calculus 1 course.

 ## Technologies Used